rust-lang/book/src/ch11-03-test-organization.md

 Up until now in this chapter, we've been writing tests in our `adder` project that don't actually call any code we've written.
 Let's change that now!
-In *src/lib.rs*, place this `add_two` function and `tests` module that has a test function to exercise the code:
+In *src/lib.rs*, place this `add_two` function and `tests` module that has a test function to exercise the code, as shown in Listing 11-5:

 Filename: src/lib.rs